linxule/linxule.github.io/_pages/about.md

 My research interests
 -----
+- Blockchain technology, blockchain ecosystem

+- Innovation and creativity in culinary arts

-Read about my research interests and theoretical approaches in [my blog post](/posts/2019/12/so-what-are-you-studying/).
+Read about my research interests and theoretical approaches in [here](/posts/2019/12/so-what-are-you-studying/).
 Or, take a look at my [current project(s)](/portfolio/).
 {: .notice--danger}

 \#MgmtTwitter